WomUUn’s Retreat

 What is the experience for youth (13-17) attendees?

-One of our 2024 14 year-old youth attendees had this to say, “It was a really good bonding experience and I got to make a lot of friends in the community who I hadn’t known before.
+One of our 2024 14-year-old youth attendees had this to say, “It was a really good bonding experience and I got to make a lot of friends in the community who I hadn’t known before.
 It was also lovely to be mentored by older women who I had not socialized with in the past.”
 Our youth attendees often really enjoy the camp activities (ropes course, archery, ziplining, etc.), as well as experiencing the other retreat activities and small groups.
 There is not a separate “youth track” or programs; youth are encouraged to attend as many of the planned workshops and activities as they want to.
 We typically bunk youth attendees together (with a chaperon near), unless they make other requests when registering.

 Can I get involved in planning or facilitating the Retreat?